AutoxingTech/axbot_rest_book/docs/reference/bigl_qa2.md

 Bluetooth is used to query or operate elevator, auto gates.

-At current stage, REST API only serves as a communication channel.
-The APP logic communicates with devices directly.
+At current stage, [Bluetooth API](./bluetooth.md) only serves as a communication channel.
+The APP logic communicates with devices directly(with websocket channel).
 This may change in the future.